2017-09-11 - BLANK SLATE MALSPAM PUSHES "LUKITUS" VARIANT LOCKY RANSOMWARE

 Shown above: Malicious macro from the Word document is somewhat obfuscated.

-Shown above: Removing the "DuE" string reveals the URLs to download follow-up malware (in this case, Locky).
+Shown above: Removing the "DuE" string reveals the URLs to download follow-up malware (in this case, Locky ransomware).

 Shown above: Desktop of an infected Windows host.